V0idExp/flapy/README.md

 =====
 Flappy Bird clone in Python.

-This is a toy project meant to be a test bench for various game dev related reserach.
+This is a toy project meant to be a test bench for various gamedev related research.